lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

     await tcs.point_azel(az = 0, el=20, rot_tel=90, target_name="maintenance xyz")

+The rotator position above (``rot_tel``) is the rotator physical coordinate.

 .. _user-guide-generic-telescope-control-operations-slewing-and-tracking:

-Slewing and tracking
+Slewing And Tracking
 --------------------

 It is possible to slew to an ``ICRS`` coordinate using :py:meth:`slew_icrs <lsst.ts.observatory.control.BaseTCS.slew_icrs>`.
 It assumes ``ra`` is in hours and ``dec`` in degrees but it also accepts values in `astropy.units` and `astropy.Angle`.
-For instance, all the commands bellow slew to the same target.
+For instance, all the commands below slew to the same target.
 It is recommended, but not required, to set the target name.

 .. code:: python